 Adult ADHD therapy can greatly reduce the stress caused by adult ADHD symptoms when used in conjunction with standard stimulant medication treatment.
-ADHD drugsplay an essential role in allowing the patient to experience fast-acting relief from ADD symptoms; but they do not help the adult build the necessary skills to manage behaviors in challenging situations.
+ADHD drugs play an essential role in allowing the patient to experience fast-acting relief from ADD symptoms, but they do not help the adult build the necessary skills to manage behaviors in challenging situations.
 That's where adult ADD therapy comes in.

 How Adult ADHD Therapy Works

 ADHD therapy for adults provides practical help in dealing with issues relevant to the person's work, social and personal life.
 ADHD adults suffer from many of the same issues as children with the disorder - restlessness, poor time management, short temper, impulsiveness and poor organizational skills.
 Therapists work with patients to help them manage challenging situations in their lives so they can function better in relationships (see ADD and Relationships), at school, and at work (see ADD, ADHD at Work).
-Preliminary studies have shown that psychosocial therapy combined with stimulant medication works to greatly improve the quality of life for adults with ADD.
+Preliminary studies have shown that psychosocial therapy combined with stimulant medication works to greatly improve the quality of life for adults with ADHD.
 In adult ADD therapy, patients learn to understand their disorder and develop essential life skills and healthy coping techniques.